 - An experiment is a controlled scientific study of specific variables.
 A variable is a factor that can take on different values.

-- There must be at least two variables in any experiment: an independent (manipulated) variable and a dependent (responding) variable.
+- There must be at least two variables in any experiment: a manipulated variable and a responding variable.

-- A constant is a variable that must be controlled/the same so it won’t influence the outcome of an experiment.
+- A control is a variable that must be held constant so it won’t influence the outcome of an experiment.